swiftingio/swiftingio.github.io/_posts/2022-04-01-First-steps-with-swift-concurrency.md

 ```

-is good candidate because is an `ObservableObject` and accessing properties of this class should be as fast as possible because `ApodViewModel` is the source for our UI.
+From the arhitecture point of view this is a good candidate because is an `ObservableObject` and accessing properties of this class should be as fast as possible because `ApodViewModel` is the source for our UI.
 In your application for sure you have very similar patterns that you have view model which contains collecions which needs to be reloded on the main thread when synchronization (from other actors) ends.
 For sure it can be potentailly good candicate for MainActor.

 Probably in your application you don't want to mark whole class as a main actor, then you have two options: